huggingface/hub-docs/docs/hub/models-widgets.md

 For most use cases, we determine the model type from the tags.
 For example, if there is `tag: text-classification` in the [model card metadata](./model-cards), the inferred `pipeline_tag` will be `text-classification`.

-For some libraries, such as 🤗  `Transformers`, the model type might be inferred automatically based from configuration files (`config.json`).
+For some libraries, such as 🤗  `Transformers`, the model type should be inferred automatically based from configuration files (`config.json`).
 The architecture can determine the type: for example, `AutoModelForTokenClassification` corresponds to `token-classification`.
 If you're interested in this, you can see pseudo-code in [this gist](https://gist.github.com/julien-c/857ba86a6c6a895ecd90e7f7cab48046).

 **You can always manually override your pipeline type with `pipeline_tag: xxx` in your [model card metadata](./model-cards#model-card-metadata).**